-As a general principle, no policy or procedure at the College which relates to code of conduct will impose restrictions on freedom of speech beyond the limitations imposed upon us through compliance with law, and the need to balance the rights of others, giving due regard to the principles of tolerance and respect.
-TEC will not deny access or participation to anyone on the basis of their ideas and opinions as long as they are not unlawfully expressed, such as different forms of hate crime (verbal abuse) or incitement to commit acts of violence or extremism.
+As a general principle, no policy or procedure at the TEC which relates to code of conduct will impose restrictions on freedom of speech beyond the limitations imposed upon us through compliance with law, and the need to balance the rights of others, giving due regard to the principles of tolerance and respect.
+TEC will not deny access or participation to anyone on the basis of their ideas and opinions as long as their ideas or opinions are not unlawfully expressed.
+Including ides or opinions on different forms of hate crime (verbal abuse) or incitement to commit acts of violence or extremism.